10 things on prep basketball: Claytons lead Fort Dodge, Mason City and Cedar Falls get big wins

 Expect the CIML to start separating itself over the next couple of weeks.

-This isn’t exactly a take that will incite all of the fire emojis, but the first few are always crazy because everybody is beating everybody and teams are still toying with lineups and playing styles.
+This isn’t exactly a take that will incite any fire emojis, but the first few are always crazy because everybody is beating everybody, and teams are still toying with lineups and playing styles.
 The parity is evident, no doubt, but teams will begin to emerge in each conference as the new year progresses.

 Early picks to win each conference — Central: Ames; Iowa: Dowling Catholic; Metro: Des Moines North.